minggas/elm-hn/README.md

 updateItems ids = Signal.send items.address ids
 ```

 Of course, this means that the `topStories` cannot return a String either, but rather must parse the response body and decode it.
 Luckily for us, the `Http` module has a function to do this for us as long as we pass it a [Json decoder](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Json-Decode) to use.
-So, let's do that.

 ```elm
 topStories : Task.Task Http.Error (List Int)